Sola Busca tarot

 The Sola Busca tarot is the earliest completely extant example of a 78-card tarot deck.
 It is also the earliest tarot deck in which all the plain suit cards are illustrated and it is also the earliest tarot deck in which the trump card illustrations deviate from the classic tarot iconography.
 Unlike the earlier Visconti-Sforza tarot decks, the cards of the Sola Busca are numbered.
-The Trump cards have Roman numerals while the pips of the plain suits have Hindu Arabic numerals.The deck was created by an unknown artist and engraved onto metal in the late 15th century.
+The trump cards have Roman numerals while the pips of the plain suits have Arabic numerals.

+The deck was created by an unknown artist and engraved onto metal in the late 15th century.
 A single complete hand-painted deck is known to exist, along with 35 uncolored cards held by various museums.
 The deck is notable not only for its age, but also for the quality of its artwork, which is characterized by expressive figures engraved with precise contours and shading.
 Various theories have been suggested about who created the deck, but its authorship remains uncertain.

 Composition

 The Sola-Busca deck comprises 78 cards including 21 trumps (trionfi) plus the Fool (Matte) and 56 suit cards.
 There had been many previous decks structured in this way.
-The names and illustrations on the trump cards in the Sola Busca are somewhat idiosyncratic for its time.The departure from classic trump iconography in the Sola Busca is a trait shared by later French suited tarot decks such as the Bourgeois Tarot and the Industrie und Glück Tarock decks.
+The names and illustrations on the trump cards in the Sola Busca are somewhat idiosyncratic for its time.
+The departure from classic trump iconography in the Sola Busca is a trait shared by later French suited tarot decks such as the Bourgeois Tarot and the Industrie und Glück Tarock decks.

 The characters depicted in the Sola-Busca cards include Nebuchadnezzar and Gaius Marius, the uncle of Julius Caesar.
-Trump cards loosely follow the rise and fall of the Roman Empire but also include members of the Roman Pantheon such as Bacchus.
-All the characters can be easily linked to their equivalents in the earlier and later, more standard, decks.
+Trump cards loosely follow the rise and fall of the Roman Empire, and include members of the Roman Pantheon such as Bacchus.
+All the characters can be easily linked to their equivalents in standard tarot decks.

 Painted deck

-The complete painted deck is currently housed at the Brera Museum in Milan.
+The complete painted deck is housed at the Brera Museum in Milan.
 It can trace its provenance to the noble Busca-Serbelloni family.
-In the early 19th century the deck was owned by Marchioness Busca (born Duchess Serbelloni) of Milan.
-In 1907, the Busca-Serbelloni family donated black-and-white photographs of all 78 cards to the British Museum, where they were likely seen by A. E. Waite and Pamela Colman Smith, inspiring the subsequent Waite-Smith tarot deck.
+In the early 19th century, the deck was owned by Marchioness Busca (born Duchess Serbelloni) of Milan.
+In 1907, the Busca-Serbelloni family donated black-and-white photographs of all 78 cards to the British Museum, where they were likely seen by A. E. Waite and Pamela Colman Smith, inspiring the subsequent Rider–Waite Tarot deck.
 From 1948, the deck was owned by the Sola-Busca family, from which it received its name.
 In 2009, the deck was purchased for €800,000 by the Italian Ministry of Cultural Heritage and Activities and delivered to the Brera Museum.